phpman > man > strictures(3pm)

 EXTRA TESTING RATIONALE

-don't want strictures to enable itself in this case -- and that setting
+want strictures to enable itself in this case -- and that setting "PERL_STRICTURES_EXTRA" to 0

-conversation, here's my current rationale for turning the extra testing on via a
+here's my current rationale for turning the extra testing on via a heuristic:

 foo { ... };

-down since all seems fine until it gets called and you get a crash.
-Worse still, you can
+since all *seems* fine until it gets called and you get a crash.
+Worse still, you can fail to

-fail to have imported it due to a circular require, at which point you have a load order
+have imported it due to a circular require, at which point you have a load order dependent bug

-dependent bug which I've seen before now only show up in production due to tiny
+which I've seen before now *only* show up in production due to tiny differences between the

 <http://shadow.cat/blog/matt-s-trout/indirect-but-still-fatal/> to explain this particular